orcudy/portfolio/README.md

 I have the analytical skills of a UCLA trained computer scientist and can hold my own against engineers.
 I’ve built autonomous robots, remote controlled quad-copters, and have been involved in designing, developing, and releasing 13 apps to the Apple App Store.

 I choose to live differently, to be inspired, to be interested and interesting.
-Cheers to your truest self.
+Here's what I've worked on in the past.
+If you like what you see, give me a shout at orcutt.chris@gmail.com.

 ### xActivist